Reddit Roundup

 r/LocalLLaMA power-user pick

 The tool of choice for experienced developers who want AI in their terminal.
-Claude Code scores 93% on the SWE-bench coding benchmark, which is the highest of any coding agent.
+With Claude Opus 4.7, it hits 87.6% on SWE-bench Verified -- the highest of any coding agent.
 It reads your entire codebase, writes and runs tests, handles multi-file refactoring, and operates through a CLAUDE.md config file that lets you customize its behavior per project.

 Common Reddit complaints: